The 2026 Architect’s Guide to GA4 & GTM: Mastering Generative Engine Optimization (GEO)

 Part 5: Advanced UX & Funnel Analysis

 The “Funnel” is no longer linear.
 It is a messy, conversational loop.
 Users “Ping Pong” between your site and the AI interface.
+To see how we quantify this, read our masterclass on Optimizing the Conversational Funnel with GA4 Lifecycle Analysis.”

 5.1 The New GTM Event Schema